Loufakis/loufakis/README.md

 ## 🎓 Education

-- MSc in Artificial Intelligence | Aristotle University of Thessaloniki (2021–2023)
+- MSc in Artificial Intelligence @ Aristotle University of Thessaloniki (AUTh) (2021–2023)
-- BSc in Mathematics | Aristotle University of Thessaloniki (2014–2020)
+- BSc in Mathematics @ Aristotle University of Thessaloniki (AUTh) (2014–2020)

 ## 🏆 Achievements